scharris/sqljson-query/docs/tutorial.md

 query-gen/generate-dbmd.sh db/jdbc.props mysql
 ```

-(On Windows, invoke `query-gen/generate-dbmd.ps1` instead with the same arguments, from Powershell.)
+(On Windows, invoke `query-gen/generate-dbmd.ps1` from Powershell with the same arguments.)

 The above command depends on Maven and Java, but as noted above, it's also easy to generate the database
 metadata without relying on either of these, if you will just execute the